 If you like classic burgers or new culinary experiences, then this burger joint is for you.
 Choose your meal from the concise menu and dig in.
 Order different sauces – it is great fun to taste them all and guess their names!
 Find Badal at Plaça del Comtat del Rosselló, 7.
 Palma

-The NEW abcMallorca Reservations App is out now!
-Download the App to book your favourite restaurant at the click of a button. […] Get the NEW abcMallorca Reservations APP now!
+The abcMallorca Reservations App is out now!
+Download the App to book your favourite restaurant at the click of a button. […] Download the abcMallorca Reservations app NOW!

 Treasure hunting by the sea

 For an ambitious advanced SUP expedition, the northwest of the island has a favorite ride.
 Put your board in at Alcanada, and paddle the long stretch to the hidden caves.
 If you are a novice, El Niño Surf Center in Playa del Palma offers guided tours several days per week to various destinations in Mallorca.

 All year round, Mallorca is paradise for those looking for new adventures.
 There’s no limit to the variety of sporting activities on offer! […] Mallorca: The Perfect Place for Outdoor Excitement

 Mobile beach front apartment

 It’s the dream start to the weekend driving out of the city, leaving the stress behind as you slowly make your way to a coastal location, north, south, east or west – whichever direction you choose spectacular sea front views are guaranteed!
 Select a low-key restaurant preferably on the front-line for dinner and then head to your overnight parking spot (take care as some municipals have prohibited parking a van on the seafront, Son Serra is one of them).